Present Perfect vs. Past Simple: Learn the Key Differences and Never Confuse the Two Again

 |She visited Paris

 The English Tenses: A Brief Introduction

-Tenses, as some of you may already know, are a way of measuring time.
-Tenses tell us whether a particular action has already happened, is happening or will happen.
+Tenses are a way of measuring time.
+They tell us whether a particular action has already happened, is happening or will happen.
 Every sentence we speak or write in English is in one of these tenses.

 The verbs we use tell us which tense is being used.
 If the verb form changes, the tense changes (and vice versa).